CodeForPhilly/pa-wildflower-selector/README.md

 * MacOS, Linux, or Windows
 * mongodb (4.x or better)
 * nodejs (16.x)
-* imagemagick command line utilities
+* imagemagick command line utilities (only needed if making new set of plant images)

 ## Production system requirements